-While many papers focus on identifying whether skill exists, much fewer papers ask the question where skill comes from.
+While many papers focus on identifying whether skill exists, fewer ask where it comes from.
 Skill could be related to time-invariant factors like IQ (e.g., Chevalier and Ellison (1999), Grinblatt and Keloharju (2012)) and measured skill could be time-varying because boundedly rational managers find it optimal to allocate attention differently over assets across the business cycle (e.g., Kacperczyk, Nieuwerburgh, and Veldkamp ((2011), (2012))).
 In this paper, we add a new dimension by proposing that two otherwise identical fund managers can have different skill, in terms of performance, because their specific employment histories have exposed them to different learning opportunities.
-Our results show that experience can be (i) theoretically important for understanding the origins of mutual fund manager skill and (ii) empirically important as a powerful predictor of fund performance.
+Our results show that experience can be (i) theoretically important for understanding the origins of mutual fund manager skill and (ii) a powerful predictor of fund performance.

-On a broader level, our work addresses two central problems for the empirical literature on learning by doing: How to separate learning by doing from pure time, age, and size effects?, and: How to surmount empirical problems due to the poor quality of productivity data typically available to researchers?6 Our study directly tackles both of these problems.
+On a broader level, our work addresses two central problems for the empirical literature on learning by doing identified in a recent survey by Thompson (2010): How to separate learning by doing from pure time, age, and size effects?, and: How to surmount empirical problems due to the poor quality of productivity data typically available to researchers?
+Our study directly tackles both of these problems.
 By using variation within manager-date cells as a source of identification, our approach minimizes omitted variable concerns.
-Further, by using mutual fund data, we are using a dataset that is close to ideal in many respects: (i) fund managers make economically substantial decisions, (ii) they are appropriately incentivized to do well, (iii) we observe the same individual repeatedly in an almost identical decision making environment, (iv) we can observe multiple decisions for the same manager at the same time, and (v) mutual fund performance measures provide a reasonably accurate real-time gauge of productivity.
+Further, our mutual fund data are close to ideal in many respects: (i) fund managers make economically substantial decisions,